 When I finally pulled myself back up off the pavement and started studying again, it was for BEC.
 As I was studying using Wiley’s method, I realized that I actually knew some of the material!
 But all that did was make me lazy and caused me to not utilize my time efficiently.
 Finally, I found Surgent.
 What sold me on Surgent was the adaptive software.
 I realized this would serve me best due to my strong knowledge of BEC material, and would help me focus more on my weak areas, so I could study more effectively and efficiently.

-After going through the assessment phase in Surgent, I was trending at about 60%.
+After going through the assessment phase in Surgent, my ReadySCORE™ was about 60%.
 This confirmed to me that I had a strong base of knowledge of the material.
 Knowing how the adaptive technology software works, I was pleased right of the bat with my choice to use Surgent for my study material.
 This meant that I wouldn’t see the material that I was knowledgeable in as often.
 Once I began the study phase, I started to get targeted questions through the rest of my studies in adaptive mode.
 The questions were hard, but they are supposed to be, because I was seeing stuff that I was weak in, not strong in.
 After what I estimate to be about 60-70 hours of study time using the software, it was test time.

 A great unexpected perk of studying with Surgent was the personal service I received from their team.
 When I was getting close to my test date for BEC, I reached out to them for some guidance and received essentially a personal accountability coach who helped me get on a plan, and gave me almost daily feedback and accountability on my progress.
 Outstanding service!

 If you have any questions, please don’t hesitate to reach out to me.
 I am happy to help.
 We are all in this together.